MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/32.png)

-Let's open the AWS console ECR service, in the simple bank repository, we see a new image that has just been pushed.
+Let's open the AWS console, ECR service.
+In the `simplebank` repository, we see a new image that has just been pushed.

 ![](../images/part29/33.png)